nedwill/soundhax/README.md

 | sound constants | ✓ | ✓ | ✗ |
 | stage2 payload constants | ✗ | ✗ | ✗ |

+If all three boxes are checked (only USA atm), then put otherapp.bin on your SD card along with soundhax.m4a and launch the song from the sound player.

 ## Regions and Versions

 I only had a USA 3DS on 11.2, so I tested on that version.
 Other regions coming